-Acquire knowledge of laws and rules regulating California Cosmetological establishments' practices, understand sterilization procedures, acquire the knowledge of general theory relative to manicuring, including anatomy, physiology, chemistry, and theory relative to practical procedures performed and acquire business management techniques common to manicurist.
+Acquire knowledge of laws and rules regulating California Cosmetology establishments' practices, understand sterilization procedures, acquire the knowledge of general theory relative to manicuring, including anatomy, physiology, chemistry, and theory relative to practical procedures performed and acquire business management techniques common to manicurist.

 Technical Subject: MINIMUM THEORY HOURS MINIMUM PRACTICAL OPERATION HOURS The Cosmetology Act and the program's Rules and Regulations.
+10

-10 Health and Safety/ Hazardous Substances (Shall include the chemicals and health establishments, material safety data sheets, protection from hazardous chemicals and preventing chemical injuries, health and safety laws and agencies, ergonomics, communicable diseases, including HIV/AIDS and Hepatitis B.) 20 Disinfection and Sanitation (Shall include procedures to protect the health and safety to consumer as well to technician.
+Health and Safety/ Hazardous Substances (Shall include the chemicals and health establishments, material safety data sheets, protection from hazardous chemicals and preventing chemical injuries, health and safety laws and agencies, ergonomics, communicable diseases, including HIV/AIDS and Hepatitis B. ) 30 Disinfection and Sanitation (Shall include procedures to protect the health and safety to consumer as well to technician.
 The fifteen required minimum operations shall entail performing all necessary functions for disinfecting instruments and equipment as specified in Section 979 and 980.
 Disinfection should be emphasized through-out the entire training period and must be performed before use of all instruments and equipment.)
-30 55 Bacteriology, anatomy, and physiology.
+30 20 Bacteriology, anatomy, and physiology.
 20 Water and Oil Manicures, including hand and arm massage.
-30 50

-Complete Pedicure, including foot and ankle massage.
-20 50 Application of Artificial nails (A) Acrylic: Liquid and Powder (B) Nail Tips (C) Nail wraps and repairs (D) Gel Enhancements (E) Gel Polish (F) Nail Art 40 185 Salon management Definition Sample of resume The right time for choosing the right company Which salons you should avoid working in Pay attention to the warning signals of the business Important guide line for beauty business How to be successful at work You never want to sell the investment to buy a salon When is the right time to buy a salon How to keep the job The difference between self employed (an independent contractor) and an employee 20 40 How federal income tax and social security and Medicare taxes are paid 1.
+30 30 Complete Pedicure, including foot and ankle massage.
+30 30 Application of Artificial nails (A) Acrylic: Liquid and Powder (B) Nail Tips (C) Nail wraps and repairs 20 180 (D) Gel Enhancements (E) Gel Polish (F) Nail Art 20 130 Seeking Employee How federal income tax and social security and Medicare taxes are paid 1.
 Preparing and filing W-2 Form 2.
 What should you do with your earning?
 3. What is the best time to rent a station?
 4. Earnings 5.
 Recommendations to be successful in business 6.
-If you are working g at a salon for a while and you feel ready to buy a salon 7.
+If you are working g at a salon for a while and you feel ready to buy a salon 1.
 What is a triple net lease?
+8. A commercial lease 5 Salon management 1.
+Definition 2.
+Sample of resume 3.
+The right time for choosing the right company 4.
+Which salons you should avoid working in 5.
+Pay attention to the warning signals of the business 6.
+Important guide line for beauty business 7.
+How to be successful at work 8.
+You never want to sell the investment to buy a salon 9.
+When is the right time to buy a salon 10.
+How to keep the job 1 l.
+The difference between self employed (an independent contractor) and an employee 5

-8. A commercial lease 10 20 Cumulative 200 400
+Blood Procedure 10 Cumulative 200 400